cardano-foundation/CIPs/CIP-????/README.md

 While Typed Plutus Core is not part of the specification of Cardano, it is still interesting and informative to give the changes here.
 Plutus Core was originally conceived of as a typed language, and making sure that we can express the changes cleanly in a typed setting means that we ensure that the semantics make sense and that it will continue to be easy to compile to Plutus Core from typed languages.

-We add the following new type constructors to the type language of Typed Plutus Core:
+We add the following new type constructor to the type language of Typed Plutus Core:
 ```
-(sum tys)
-(prod tys)
+(sop tys...)
 ```
-These correspond to sum and product types.
-While we are not using sums-and-products at the term level, we can keep it at the type level since that does not affect evaluation.
+This corresponds to a sum-of-products type, and it has one list of types for each constructor, giving the argument types.

 We add the following new term constructors to the Typed Plutus Core language:
 ```
-(constr ty i ts)
+(constr ty i t...)
-(case ty t cs)
+(case ty t c...)
 ```

 These are identical to their untyped cousins, except that they include a type annotation for the type of the whole term.